 The 'Social Media Marketer' will tell you to immediately start a Facebook campaign (Facebook is the flavor of the millenium for this lot and a cure for all the ills of civilisation).
 The 'Search Engine Marketer' will tell you to invest in Search Engine Optimization for sure shot results in 6-9 months time.
 Another bunch of people masquerading as the 'Digital Marketing Agency' will ask you to fork out a small ransom in something called Pay-Per-Click advertising.

-When all this fails you will be forced to call in Seal Team 6, the elusive but highly mercenary 'Growth Hacker'.
+When all this fails you will be forced to call in Seal Team Six, the elusive, but highly mercenary 'Growth Hacker'.
 This person is a special breed, knows all the dark arts of marketing online, and will not easily condescend to committing his arsenal of internet-bunker-buster acronyms to your lowly digital marketing project, whatever it may be.

-All of them have their own rituals for appeasing the gods of internet traffic.
+All these pros have their own rituals for appeasing the gods of internet traffic.
 Its all very glamorous but you need to remember just one thing.
 You have to sell your product.
-At the end of the day you just need good old marketing - digital or archaic, a hand-woven sign on the back of a camel, street jugglers, whatever gets the job done.
+At the end of the day you just need good old marketing - digital or archaic, a hand-woven sign on the back of a camel, street jugglers, fire-eaters, whatever gets the job done.

 Offline marketing campaigns are more straightforward, with techniques that have been polished over decades.
 But with digital marketing there is no rule-book.
 Or at least none that has been written yet.
 Digital marketing pros are experimenting all the time.
 If you are a business owner you will have to experiment as well.